stephanieriley/football/README.md

-# Football analysis
+# Football shenanigans

 I'm an avid follower of women's football (come on you gunners!)

-Here is some analysis I conducted.
+This repository contains some analyses I have done.

+Data used are provided by [StatsBomb]{https://statsbomb.com/}.